danielylingv2/danielylingv2.github.io/docs/about.markdown

 I'm a PhD student in Human-Inspired Artificial Intelligence at the University of Cambridge under Professor Ramit Debnath.
 I am based at the Centre for Human-Inspired Artificial Intelligence (CHIA) and also part of the Collective Intelligence & Design Group (CamCID).

 I was previously an analyst at Morgan Stanley and early-stage VC investor at PJC focusing on AI.
-Representative investments (add: I worked on) include Synthesis AI, Root AI, Neurable, among others.
+Representative investments I worked on include Synthesis AI, Root AI, Neurable, among others.

 <!--
 Rhode Island native, Princeton '16, currently a New Yorker.